SAP-archive/abap-odata-smoke-test/README.md

 # Output

 Once finished, results will be shown automatically!
-Moreover, they can also be observed via transaction "SLG1", Object "/IWFND/", Subobject "RUNTIME", as seen below:
+Moreover, they can also be observed via transaction "SLG1", Object "/IWFND/", Subobject "RUNTIME", as seen below.
+The result list can easily be sorted and help during further troubleshooting.

 ![demo smoke test](https://github.com/SAP/abap-odata-smoke-test/blob/master/docs/img/smoke_test.png)